kpobb1989/OllamaClientLibrary/README.md

 - [Delete Model](https://github.com/kpobb1989/OllamaClientLibrary/blob/master/samples/DeleteModel/Program.cs)

 ## Changelog
+- **v1.3.0**: Introduced `MaxPromptTokenSize` and `AssistantBehavior` properties to `OllamaOptions`, and added the `DeleteModelAsync` method.
+Removed `KeepChatHistory`.
+Fixed handling of multiple `ToolCalls`.
+Updated to call AI after receiving a response from the tools.
+Modified `ToolFactory` to retrieve all public methods automatically instead of specifying them manually.
+Added support for async methods in `ToolCalls`.
 - **v1.2.0**: Renamed methods to be more descriptive, added `AutoInstallModel` and `Timeout` properties to `OllamaOptions`, started using the chat completion API instead of the generate API added the pull model API and added IOllamaClient interface.
 - **v1.1.0**: Changed the default model to `qwen2.5:1.5b`, fixed parsing of `ModifiedAt` for the Models list endpoint, added support for Tools, added Chat History, added integration tests, and configured CI.
 - **v1.0.1**: Allowed setting the `ApiKey` in `OllamaOptions`.